-- 1. Incoming students are required to complete placement testing before entering math and English courses. - a.
+- Incoming students are required to complete placement testing before entering math and English courses. - a.
 Students placing in developmental reading and writing on the WritePlacer test will be required to enroll into ENG 101 with a co-requisite of ENG 010. - b.
-Students placing into developmental mathematics will be required to complete one or more of the following courses dependent on their placement score: - i) MTH 096, or - ii) MTH 230 with a co-requisite of MTH 023, or - iii) MTH 120 with a co-requisite of MTH 012. - 2.
+Students placing into developmental mathematics will be required to complete one or more of the following courses dependent on their placement score: - i) MTH 096, or - ii) MTH 230 with a co-requisite of MTH 023, or - iii) MTH 120 or higher. - 2.
 An official transcript from an accredited higher education institution and/or secondary education institution showing prior coursework may be considered in lieu of placement testing.